AzorianSolutions/netmin/README.md

 # Netmin

-A simple network access controller designed for RADIUS solutions.
+A network access controller designed for freeRADIUS Mikrotik, and Cambium Networks solutions.

-## Supported RADIUS Servers

-### freeRADIUS

-Currently, the project provides a controller client that is for freeRADIUS.
-The client is implemented via the "rlm_python3" module provided by freeRADIUS.

 ## Running the Application